|

 Very impressive, said Eowyn.

 Legolas grinned.
-Of course, he said, I am not
+Though I, he said, am not

 wearing the magical symbols.